sdbuchanan/HtB-Writeups-Retired/heist/heist.md

  authorization exec SSH
  transport input ssh
 ```
-Sure looks like its at least part of an IOS config.
 Interesting that there are some usernames and passwords or password hashes located in it.
-Lets see what we can do with those.
-But before we do we should try to be efficient with our time, lets also kick off nikto and dirb scans:
+Lets see what we can do with those, but before we do we should try to be efficient with our time -- lets also kick off nikto and dirb scans:

 ### Nikto
 ```console